NYULibraries/vagrant-mysql/README.md

-# vagrant-mysql
+# Vagrant-mysql
 Install a Virtualbox guest running mysql.

-## Before you start
+### Before you start

 The easiest way to get vagrant-mysql up and running is to have homebrew installed.
-If you need to install homebrew you can find instructions [an example](http://brew.sh/ "Title") inline link
+If you need to install homebrew you can find instructions [here](http://brew.sh/ "brew.sh").

+###  Installation

-ysql you'll need Virtualbox, vagrant and the vagrant-r10ksiest way to do this is if yo h plugin installed.
-Assuming you have homebrew installed you can install Virtualbox, vagrnat and vagrant-r10k like this.
+You'll need Virtualbox, vagrant and the vagrant-r10k plugin installed in order to run vagrant-mysql.
+If homebrew is set up you can install all three like this,

+    $ brew cask install virtualbox
+    $ brew cask install vagrant
-    $
+    $ vagrant plugin install vagrant-r10k

-To use it you'll need to clone the repository, change into the directory and run vagrant up and then ssh into the box.
+Now you just need to download the repo and "vagrant up" for your guest to be running.

     $ git clone https://github.com/NYULibraries/vagrant-mysql.git
     $ cd vagrant-mysql
     $ vagrant up
     $ vagrant ssh

 vagrant ssh installs mysql with a username and password of vagrant/vagrant and a default database called vagrant.
-It should be obvious, but if you're concerned with security you will need to change the root password, the user password and the mysql user password as these are ll set to "vagrant."
+After you log in you should change the mysql vagrant user's password.
+Your guest has iptables running and port 3306 is open.
+In the vagrant setup port 3306 on the guest is forwarded to port 3406 on you host, so you'll be able to connect to mysql on the guest by going to 127.0.0.1:3406 from your host.